 Aruna Roy: Aruna Roy is a social activist best known as a leading voice behind people’s struggle for Right to Information, Employment and Food, her efforts to fight corruption and promote government transparency.

 Some of the other most notable Indian Social Activists include, Arvind Kejriwal, Nafisa Ali, Kiran Bedi, Maneka Gandhi, Sunderlal Bahuguna, Pratibha Naitthani, Karem Shivaji, Abid Surti, Prakash Pohare, Mirai Chatterjee, Kudmul Ranga Rao, Arige Ramaswamy, Pundit Hulasa Ram Dutta, Basava, Satish Shetty, Vidyaben Shah, Reetika Khera, Mosa Walsalam Sastriyar, Giridharilal Kedia, Mundlapati Ramanadha Rao, Azhagar Ramanujam, Ayaz Mughal, Vithal Krishnaji Khedkar and C.R.
 Neelakandan.

 Several NGOs and volunteer organisations also work under the guidance of Indian social activists and they concentrate in specific areas of urban and rural India.
-The Indian social activists have geared up to promote the small-scale industries, handicraft and handloom houses of rural India, thus increasing the rate of income for village men and women.
-While there are a plethora of celebrity-espoused designer causes, the genuine Indian social activists work non-profitably for the homeland and its people.
-The worthy organisations are truly committed to the cause of making India a better place to live.
+The Indian social activists work non-profitably for the homeland and its people and are truly committed to the cause of making India a better place to live.